nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

 twitter: nprviz
 ---

+[Multivariate and AB testing](http://en.wikipedia.org/wiki/A/B_testing) are very popular research methods used to iterate on products over time.
+But what do you do when your product is always different, like the visual stories we tell?
+We've been exploring how we to continuously learn from our audience while apply insights to future stories.

 For the past year, NPR Visuals has been iterating on a story format for picture stories that works like a slideshow, presenting full-width cards with photos, text and any other HTML elements and the ability to navigate between cards.
 As we have iterated over this format, we have experimented with various tweaks to the presentation, but without a good process for measuring whether these tweaks were actually more successful.

 In the middle of February, we had three stories approaching launch based around this format: ["A Brother And Sister In Love"](http://apps.npr.org/lookatthis/posts/lovestory/), ["Life After Death"](http://apps.npr.org/life-after-death) and ["A Photo I Love: Thomas Allen Harris"](http://apps.npr.org/lookatthis/posts/harrisloves/).
 In [previous](http://apps.npr.org/lookatthis/posts/colors/) [iterations](http://apps.npr.org/lookatthis/posts/publichousing/) of this format, we had concluded the story with some combination of share buttons and a promotion for another post.
 Our Google Analytics event tracking had shown that the share buttons were vastly unsuccessful; most users shared the story in ways that didn't use our share buttons.